SCT Exam Info

-The exam is offered bi-annually in the months of January/February and April/May in locations around Ireland.
+The exam is offered annually between March and June in locations throughout Ireland and the United States.
 Applicants are assigned a time slot with an experienced examiner who listens to performances and also speaks informally with the student about the theory and history of traditional music.
 Most SCT applicants are entered by their music teachers, who have the best sense of which level to enter.
 Passing the exam entitles the student to a certificate of proficiency and the right to progress to the next level of evaluation.

-The SCT programme includes 12 levels of competence, divided into three cycles:
+The SCT programme includes 12 levels of competence:

 - Elementary (3 Levels)